 - Moreover, XYZ has five separate ERP systems where supplier data resides.
 Two systems were a result of an acquisition of a company a few years ago, but due to IT budget constraints, the effort of completely integrating these systems into one common platform with the other ERP has been put on hold.
 As a result, AP is often spending time re-entering or updating supplier data to collect all the necessary information on the supplier in order to facilitate payment.
 XYZ estimates this is taking two junior AP resources 75% of their time to complete.
 At an annual average salary of $45,0000 for these resources, this is costing XYZ $67,000 annually.

 - Further, AP desires to extend payment terms appropriately.
-As such, one resource is allocating at least 5% of his time in the attempt to set more favorable payment terms for large spend suppliers.
+As such, one resource is allocating at least 5% of his time in the attempt to set more favourable payment terms for large spend suppliers.
 In addition to the $4,000 in resource cost, XYZ realizes that cash reserves are strong and the Treasurer would prefer to offer early payment for those suppliers willing to offer an attractive discount.
 With an industry average of 2% on 50% of spend, without being able to negotiate early payment terms, XYZ assumes they have another $10,000,000 in opportunity costs.

 - Finally, as the controls to completely lock out employee-driven fraud (e.g., modifying bank account routing) and/or verify each invoice (e.g., unsolicited invoices), XYZ assumes the industry average in fraud leakage of 4+ per company is $175,000 per incident per year, with two years of fraud before the incident is caught.

-Supplier Information Management adding value
+How Supplier Master Data Management adds value

 The value of supplier information management for accounts payable becomes evident when breaking down the numbers.
-For instance, now imagine in using a supplier information management solution.
+For instance, now imagine in using a supplier master data management solution.
 XYZ’s suppliers now must submit their invoices online to a supplier portal for checking the status of their invoice.
 Assuming that 60% of AP’s time could be saved in help desk processes, this which would translate into $32,000 in savings annually.

-With the supplier information management platform, XYZ also recognizes that they can save $1000 in the effort of trying to extend payment terms and capture approximately 90% of the savings (based on the average of discount of 2%).
+With the supplier master data management platform, XYZ also recognizes that they can save $1000 in the effort of trying to extend payment terms and capture approximately 90% of the savings (based on the average of discount of 2%).
 This would translate to about $33,000 in savings from establishing early payment terms.

-Finally in using the supplier portal, efforts were enhanced in mitigating fraudulent activity.
+Finally, in using the supplier portal, efforts were enhanced in mitigating fraudulent activity.
 Suppliers would be required not only to load their invoices all into the supplier portal, but also match their invoice to business relationship within XYZ.
-The supplier information management system would also establish internal controls, where no employee could modify a supplier banking account profile without proper authorization.
+The supplier master data management system would also establish internal controls, where no employee could modify a supplier banking account profile without proper authorization.
 Assuming that the new system reduced the cost incidents by 50%, this would cut the cost of the fraud in half or $350,000,